Questions about windows:

 Q: Aren’t all window contractors essentially the same?

 Most definitely not.
 The vast majority of window contractors buy windows from outside sources, sometimes foreign, and mark up the windows to resell to homeowners.
-At WeatherGard, we manufacturer our windows in our factory in Oak Park, Michigan where we have for over 25 years, allowing us to sell our windows to the public at factory direct prices.
+At WeatherGard, we manufacturer our windows in our factory in Farmington, Michigan where we have for over 25 years, allowing us to sell our windows to the public at factory direct prices.
 At WeatherGard, our replacement vinyl windows are made with materials and components made exclusively in the United States and Canada, something we take great pride in.

 Q: What about strength, protection and noise reduction?